isolated-tech/vault/Internal/Content Ideas/To Do/I launched 5 apps in 40 days and I made this much money.md

 ## Twittervim

-Twittervim was never meant to
+Twittervim was never meant to make money.
+It was meant to

 ## Humanize.rs